 Apart from beauty, African hair was part of someone’s identity.
 From your hair, people could tell which tribe you came from, your social status (royal, soldier, or peasant), religion, class, and even fertility.
 Africans had a hairstyle for just about any occasion.

 African women shaved their heads as they mourned the loss of a loved one.
-African kings had fancy and sometimes strange-looking hair-styles, and warriors often braided their hair as they went to war.
-Life was good and Africans were able to manage and maintain their hair using natural hair-care products made from herbs found in their environment.
+African kings had fancy hairstyles, and warriors often braided their hair as they went to war.
+Life was good and Africans were able to manage and maintain their hair using natural hair products made from herbs found in their environment.

 An example of a native hair care product is Chebe powder.
 This unique product boosts hair growth.
 Evidence is seen in the Basara women of Chad with their abnormally long hair.
 Its ingredients include Lavender cotton, Cherry kernels, Mastic Gum, Clove, and perfumes.
 Africans even believed their hair helped them to communicate with their gods.
-Africans were proud of their naturally hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.
+Africans were proud of their natural hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.

 The Transatlantic slave trade saw the forceful migration of millions of Africans into America where they labored as slaves.

 You can just imagine the culture shock these Africans must have went through.
-From a society of short “kinky-haired” people to another of white folks with straightened hair.
 Their slave masters treated them badly and even referred to their African hair as ‘wool’ in an attempt to dehumanize them.
 After so many years of seeing their hair as beautiful and sacred, Africans now saw their hair as a burden.
-Their natural African hair made them feel inferior to Western society.
+Their natural hair made them feel inferior to Western society.

-Even slave traders placed more value on light-skinned Africans with soft hair.
-The darker you were and the kinkier your hair, the less attractive you were.
+Even slave traders placed more value on light-skinned Africans with soft hair who felt that the darker you were and the kinkier your hair, the less attractive you were.
 African slaves no longer had access to their natural herbs, butters and oils to take care of their hair.
 They resorted to bacon grease, butter, and kerosene as their moisturizers, conditioners, and shampoo.